 *Note: 18-year-old Children are included in this Agency data count, but only occasionally is an 18-year-old in Foster Group Care.

 1.1.5 SAL Overview SAL is the least restrictive Foster Care Placement in the child welfare service array for Children who do not have a Placement in a home and are gaining independence as they approach young adulthood.
 SAL was designed for the Child who has the ability and desire to live relatively independently with supports in a community with less supervision than is provided in a Family Foster Care or FGCS setting.
 SAL Contractors promote a Child’s ongoing education and provide guidance to Children to help them develop skills needed for daily living such as developing monthly budgets and paying their bills, shopping for their food, preparing their own meals, doing their own laundry and cleaning, and engaging with the community.
-SAL services are offered in either a a cluster or scattered settings, depending on the Child’s level of independence.
+SAL services are offered in either a cluster or scattered settings, depending on the Child’s level of independence.
 To be eligible for Placement in SAL cluster setting, the Child must be at least age 16 ½ years of age.
 To be eligible for Placement in SAL scattered-site setting, the Child must be at least 17 years of age and have successfully lived in a SAL Cluster site.

 SAL is intended to help the Child gain the education and life skills needed to move into adulthood.
 The Agency’s focus will be to ensure Children referred to SAL are appropriate for the independence of this Placement and will be successful in this Placement.
 The Contractor is expected to guide the Child to develop abilities to manage life and to gain Self-sufficiency.
-Progress should be observable and documented as each month of the Placement passes.
+Progress shall be observable and documented as each month of the Placement passes.
 This begins with the Contractor accurately assessing the Child’s abilities and weaknesses when SAL services begin and developing an appropriate Service Plan with the Child and their Positive Support System.
 The Contractor is neither expected to do everything for the Child nor to leave the Child to do everything by himself or herself but to gradually delegate responsibilities to the Child as the Child demonstrates responsibility and capability.
 Therefore, as the Child in SAL gains additional life skills and demonstrates responsibility, the Contractor will permit the Child to have greater independence.

 The Contractor will also focus on assisting the Child to maintain and/or develop Family and Positive Support System relationships and community connections as these relationships and connections will be crucial as the Child moves into adulthood.